-This recipe for Stir-Fried Broccoli Stems is for everyone who nibbles on the broccoli stems while they’re cutting up the broccoli!
+This recipe for Stir-Fried Broccoli Stems is for everyone who likes to nibble on the stems when they’re cutting up the broccoli!
+If you love the mild flavor and crunchy texture of the stems, I bet you’ll enjoy this as a side dish!

 PIN the Stir-Fried Broccoli Stems recipe to try it later!